 The entire audit process consists of three main phases:

-- Planning Phase – EGPB auditors prepare for a GO 167 audit through thorough research and review of the selected power plant’s outage history, safety-related incidents, performance data, maintenance and operation summary plans, procedures, and any major or reoccurring problems.
+- Planning Phase – ESRB auditors prepare for a GO 167 audit through thorough research and review of the selected power plant’s outage history, safety-related incidents, performance data, maintenance and operation summary plans, procedures, and any major or reoccurring problems.

-- Plant Visit Phase – EGPB auditors spend at least one week at the plant site to evaluate its programs and procedures for compliance with GO 167.
+- Plant Visit Phase – ESRB auditors spend at least one week at the plant site to evaluate its programs and procedures for compliance with GO 167.
 Auditors conduct the bulk of the field work during the plant visit through equipment inspection, personnel interview, and observation of plant operations and practices.

-- Report and Resolution Phase – EGPB auditors report on GAO’s compliance with GO 167 standards, and request correction of any deficiencies found during the audit.
+- Report and Resolution Phase – ESRB auditors report on GAO’s compliance with GO 167 standards, and request correction of any deficiencies found during the audit.
 Auditors will issue a preliminary report, a final report, and a Commission resolution during this phase.